toml-f/toml-f/README.md

 ```
 meson compile -C _build
 ```

-To use `toml-f` in your project, have a look at the [example integration with meson](https://github.com/toml-f/tf-meson-example).

 We employ a [validator suite](https://github.com/BurntSushi/toml-test) to test the standard compliance of this implementation.
 To use this testing a `go` installation is required.